-We are committed to supporting gender equity and want to create a community that is safer, healthier, more inclusive and diverse for everyone.
-In alignment with the Gender Equality Act, Council is applying a gender lens, to assess how policies, programs and services will meet the different needs of women, men and LGBTIQA+ people.
+We are committed to creating a community where everyone is safe, respected and treated fairly, regardless of gender a community that is safer, healthier, more inclusive and diverse for everyone.
+In alignment with the Gender Equality Act, Council considers and promotes gender equality in our policies, programs and services.

-The project plan for medium grant applications will also need to include:
+The project plan for all medium grant applications will also need to include9:

-- An outline of the community groups you are planning to reach with a breakdown by gender. - A description of how the project will consider the different needs, interests, and circumstances of different genders? - An explanation of how the program will address gender-based inequities?
+- An outline of the community groups you are planning to reach with a breakdown by gender.
+Consider women, girls, trans, non-binary, gender-diverse people, men and boys. - A description of how the project will consider the different needs, interests, and circumstances of different genders? - An explanation of how the program will promote gender equality?